-This past week in the private group chat, I polled the audience about what I should cover in this Thyroid School e-mail and the popular vote was to review the two MAIN categories of hypothyroidism— autoimmune and not autoimmune.
+This past week, I polled the audience about what I should cover in this Thyroid School e-mail and the popular vote was to review the two MAIN categories of hypothyroidism— autoimmune and not autoimmune.
 So, I’m going to back-track a little bit and discuss more about root causes.

 Previously I had been discussing disruptions in thyroid hormone production, but will pick back up after I clarify more about identifying your root cause of hypothyroidism— either autoimmune or NOT autoimmune).

 When you’re trying to identify the biggest contributors to WHY you developed hypothyroidism, it is important to first determine whether it is autoimmune in nature.